 SAMHSA periodically presents a live training webinar for prospective applicants interested in applying to FY 2022 grant programs.
 The webinar provides information on how to submit applications to SAMHSA using NIH’s eRA System, including application and registration processes, requirements and validations, and the post-submission process.
-Check the Grant Announcements and Grants Training Materials pages for live webinar dates.
+Check the Grants Dashboard and Grants Training Materials pages for live webinar dates.

 Presenter comments are viewable by hovering over the bubble in the upper left corner of the page.

 Only domestic public and private non-profit entities can apply for SAMHSA grants.
 Check for any additional eligibility requirements in the specific SAMHSA Notice of Funding Opportunity (NOFO), or on Grants.gov, to see if you are eligible to apply for that grant.